trasparente/vigilant-winner/index.md

 - k is `type`: `object` and J is an object.
 - k is `type: [t1, ... ,tn]` and the type of J is ti for some ti in { t1, ..., tn }.
 - k is `enum`: [j1, ... ,jn] and J = ji for some ji in { j1, ..., jn }.
+- k is `const`: restrict a value to a single value.

 **Strings Restrictions**